-North Korea: Defector Thinks Kim's Grip Is "Crumbling"
+North Korean Defector Says Kim's Grip on Power Is "Crumbling"

 The days of the Kim dynasty holding a total authoritarian grip over North Korea may well be "numbered," one of the country's highest-ranking defectors said on Wednesday, adding that dissent is on the rise in the isolated Asian country.

-"The traditional structures of the North Korean system are crumbling," Thae Yong-ho said at a press conference in Seoul, according to the New York Times
+"The traditional structures of the North Korean system are crumbling," Thae Yong Ho said at a press conference in Seoul, according to the New York Times

 As North Korea's erstwhile deputy ambassador to the U.K., Thae's defection with his wife and children last August was one of the most high-profile cases in recent years.